-The impacts of elevated interest rates, inflation levels and the expectation for slowing economic growth will continue to impact our business and our allowance for credit losses in future periods, the extent of which remains uncertain.
+The impacts of elevated interest rates and the effects from higher inflation will continue to impact our business and our allowance for credit losses in future periods, the extent of which remains uncertain.
 We will continue to monitor these situations closely and will continue to adapt our approach as necessary to reflect management's current view of forecasted economic conditions.